jspears/gen-swagger/README.md

 Gen Swagger
 ===
-A pretty barbaric port of Swaggers generator to node.
-Using a bit of jsweet for the boring bits.
+A pretty port of Swaggers generator to node.
+Using a bit of [jsweet](https://jsweet.org) for the boring bits.

 #*Experimental/DO NOT USE* (or if you do - don't complain) ***